Temporal Feedback Convolutional Recurrent Neural Networks for Speech Command Recognition: Experimental Setup

-\subsection{Implementation details}
+\subsection{Implementation Details}

-The models take raw waveforms directly as input.
-The one-second audio waveforms are used as input in both training and testing phases.
-Each of the convolutional blocks consists of a convolution layer, rectified linear unit activation function, batch normalization, and max pooling.
 The number of convolutional filters at each block is denoted in \figurename~\ref{fig:arch}.
 The size of filter and max pooing is fixed to 3.
 The first convolutional block in the bottom has striding with a size of 3 instead of max-pooling.
-We use Gated Recurrent Units (GRUs)~\cite{chung2014gru} to implement the RNN module and initialized the hidden states with zeros.

-All neural networks are trained with a batch size of 23 using stochastic gradient descent with Nesterov momentum of 0.9.
-The initial learning rate is set to be 0.1 and decayed by a factor of 5 when a validation loss does not decrease for 3 epochs.
-The training is stopped when the validation loss reaches the third plateau.
-We inserted a dropout with a ratio of 0.5 in the convolutional modules.
-We use PyTorch~\cite{paszke2017pytorch} to built and train the model with the datasets.
+We use Gated Recurrent Units (GRUs)~\cite{chung2014gru} with 256 hidden units to implement the RNN module and initialized the hidden states with zeros.
+All neural networks are trained with a batch size of 64 using stochastic gradient descent with Nesterov momentum of 0.9.
+The initial learning rate is set to be 0.025 and decayed by a factor of 5 when the validation loss does not decrease for 3 epochs.
+The training is stopped after three decays of learning rate.
+The size of the time step $t$ of CRNNs and TF-CRNNs is set to be 100ms (1600 samples) after a grid search of \{12.5, 25, 50, 100, 250\}ms and the window size (or the input size for the CNN at a single time step) is set to be twice the time step (e.g. 200ms for 100ms time step size).
+We inserted a dropout layer with a ratio of 0.5 between the CNN blocks and the RNN layer in all CRNN-based models and before the last layer in all CNN-based models.
+The dropout ratio in the Res block is set to 0.2.
+We used PyTorch~\cite{paszke2017pytorch} for this experiment.
 The source code is available at the link\footnote{\url{https://github.com/tae-jun/temporal-feedback-crnn}}.